Reject cynicism.

 Define Your Brand's Personality

 Start by identifying the key traits that define your brand's personality.
 Are you professional, friendly, adventurous, or authoritative?
-Choose traits that align with your brand's core and appeal to your target audience.

 Develop a Tone of Voice